 The Bigger Picture

-One of the most significant barriers to progress in the marine conservation sector is a lack of real understanding about the importance, vulnerability, and connectivity of ocean systems.
+One of the most significant barriers to progress in the marine conservation sector is a lack of real understanding of the importance, vulnerability, and connectivity of ocean systems.
 Research shows that the public is not well-equipped with knowledge about ocean issues, and access to ocean literacy as a field of study and viable career pathway has historically been inequitable.

 To learn more about COEGI, sign up for our newsletter and check the “Ocean Literacy” box:

-Ocean Literacy and Conservation Behavior Change
+Ocean Literacy and Behavior Change